majdyousof/machine-learning-coursework/README.md

 ``` Bash
  pip install -r requirements.txt
  ```
- Then use the environment as your jupyter notebook kernel
+ Then use the environment as your jupyter notebook kernel.